 Classic Phase (1987-1990)

 The peak of thrash in recent years was the best in its history.
-In 1990 a new guitarist enters the band who replaces Frank Blackfire, Michael “Micha” Hoffman.
-With this, they again go to Musiclab studios with Harris Jhonns and make their fifth album, Better Off Dead, with a solid sound and traditional themes about war.
-Then they embark on a successful tour to promote the album, passing through countries where they had never played before, such as Japan and Brazil, and ending in Central America, consolidating themselves as one of the best bands in the world of thrash metal.
+In 1990, a new guitarist entered the band who replaced Frank Blackfire and Michael “Micha” Hoffman.
+With this, they again go to Musiclab Studios with Harris Jhonns and make their fifth album, Better Off Dead, with a solid sound and traditional themes about war.
+Then they embarked on a successful tour to promote the album, passing through countries they had never played before, such as Japan and Brazil, and ending in Central America, consolidating themselves as one of the best bands in thrash metal.

-During the promotional tour for Tapping the Vein, the differences between the band members grew and, coupled with Chris Witchhunter’s inability to fight his alcoholism problems, led to his resignation after their tour of Japan.
+During the promotional tour for Tapping the Vein, the differences between the band members grew and, coupled with Chris Witchhunter’s inability to fight his alcoholism problems, led to his resignation after they toured Japan.

-To replace Chris Witchhunter on drums, Atomic Steif (ex-Living Death and Violent Force), who was also an old friend of the band, was called in.
+To replace Chris Witchhunter on drums, Atomic Steif (ex-Living Death and Violent Force), an old band friend, was called in.

-Already in 1996, another change in the band takes place: Strahli and Atomic Steif leave the band.
+Already in 1996, another change in the band took place: Strahli and Atomic Steif left the band.
 With the band almost dissolved, Angelripper decides to take a break to think about the future of Sodom and records his first album with his solo project, Onkel Tom.
-The following year Bobby Schottkowski joins the band on drums and Bernemann on guitar, composing a lineup that would stabilize for many years.
-To debut this line-up, they release ‘Til Death Do Us Unite, an album that takes up some of the classic Sodom sound but still keeps one foot in the hardcore punk.
+The following year, Bobby Schottkowski joined the band on drums and Bernemann on guitar, composing a lineup that would stabilize for many years.
+To debut this line-up, they release ‘Til Death Do Us Unite, an album that takes up some of the classic Sodom sounds but still keeps one foot in the hardcore punk.
 The cover was censored again in Germany and other European countries.
 This time they recorded a music video for the song “Fuck the Police”.

 Return to thrash (1999-2009)

-1999 was a very important year for them, changing labels again, now to Drakkar.
+1999 was a very important year for them, changing labels again to Drakkar.
 Keeping the same line-up, they bring Code Red, an album that returns to the roots of Sodom’s spirit.
-With strength and violence, this CD leaves behind all previous complaints, replacing the crossover thrash for a pure and aggressive thrash metal, characteristic of the Germans.
-In 2000 they take a break, but in 2001 they restart their activity returning to SPV/Steamhammer label and releasing the album M-16, structurally very similar to Code Red but more consolidated, having as main theme war and armed conflicts.
+With strength and violence, this CD leaves behind all previous complaints, replacing the crossover thrash with pure and aggressive thrash metal, characteristic of the Germans.
+In 2000, they took a break, but in 2001, they restarted their activity, returning to the SPV/Steamhammer label and releasing the album M-16, structurally very similar to Code Red but more consolidated, having as main theme war and armed conflicts.

 Also in 2001, Tom, who had worked on other projects outside his main band – Desperados and Onkel Tom – was awarded for more than a million copies sold of Sodom’s albums.

-2002 was a year of concerts for the band, and in 2003 the double live album entitled “One Night in Bangkok”, recorded at a concert in Bangkok, Thailand.
+2002 was a year of concert for the band, and in 2003 the double live album, “One Night in Bangkok”, was recorded at a concert in Bangkok, Thailand.

 The consequent release, named simply Sodom (2006), came with a sound in the style of their last recordings and was acclaimed by their fans.
-Angelripper explains that the album title is due to the fact that “every band has its self-titled album, and Sodom would be no exception.
+Angelripper explains that the album title is because “every band has its self-titled album, and Sodom would be no exception.
 Tracks like “Blood On Your Lips” and “City of God” stand out.

-In 2007, Tom calls guitarist Grave Violator and drummer Witchhunter to a reunion and they record the CD “The Final Sign of Evil” (2007, SPV).
-This record contains a re-recording of their first EP, In the Sign of Evil, as well as previously unreleased tracks created by them in 1984, but which were not put on the record at the time due to label restrictions.
+In 2007, Tom calls guitarist Grave Violator and drummer Witchhunter to a reunion, and they record the CD “The Final Sign of Evil” (2007 SPV).
+This record contains a re-recording of their first EP, In the Sign of Evil, and previously unreleased tracks created by them in 1984, but which were not put on the record at the time due to label restrictions.
 With a darker sound in the black metal style, the CD pleased the avant-garde.

 In War and Pieces, Epitome of Torture, Sacred Warpath and Decision Day (2010-2017)

-In 2010 In War and Pieces came out, the last album with Bobby Schottkowski on drums, who left the group after the recordings due to Angelripper problems.
-A few days later the arrival of drummer Markus “Makka” Freiwald was announced.
-In January 2011 Tom confirmed the death of former guitarist Dirk Strahlmeier in a hospital in Düsseldorf.
+In 2010, In War and Pieces came out, the last album with Bobby Schottkowski on drums, who left the group after the recordings due to Angelripper’s problems.
+A few days later, the arrival of drummer Markus “Makka” Freiwald was announced.
+In January 2011, Tom confirmed the death of former guitarist Dirk Strahlmeier in a hospital in Düsseldorf.

-In late 2014 Sodom releases the EP Sacred Warpath.
-In August 2016 Sodom’s fifteenth studio work will be released, called Decision Day, with a cover designed by Joe Petagno.
+In late 2014, Sodom released the EP Sacred Warpath.
+In August 2016, Sodom’s fifteenth studio work, Decision Day, will be released with a cover designed by Joe Petagno.
 The album will talk about D-Day and World War II.

 Breakup of the band and new lineup (2018-Present)

-On January 05, 2018 vocalist Tom Angelripper announced that guitarist Bernemann (Bernd Kost) and drummer Makka (Markus Freiwald), are no longer part of Sodom.
-Despite the loss, Angelripper said that the band will now act as a quartet.
-The new line-up of the band, features the return of Frank Blackfire on guitar, Yorck Segatz as second guitarist and Stefan “Husky” Hüskens on drums, who left Sodom months later and was Replaced on January 19, 2020 by drummer “Toni Merkel”.
+On January 05, 2018, vocalist Tom Angelripper announced that guitarist Bernemann (Bernd Kost) and drummer Makka (Markus Freiwald) are no longer part of Sodom.
+Despite the loss, Angelripper said the band will now be a quartet.
+The new line-up of the band features the return of Frank Blackfire on guitar, Yorck Segatz as second guitarist and Stefan “Husky” Hüskens on drums, who left Sodom months later and was replaced on January 19, 2020, by drummer “Toni Merkel”.